Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-bindings-from-code.md

 ## Setting parameters

-A Binding may, either through itself or through its associated Action, lead to [processor](processors.md), [interaction](Interactions.md), and/or [composite](#composite-bindings) objects being created.
+A binding might, either through itself or through its associated action, lead to [processor](processors.md), [interaction](Interactions.md), and/or [composite](#composite-bindings) objects being created.
 These objects can have parameters you can configure through in the [Binding properties view](actions-editor.md#bindings) of the Action editor or through the API.
 This configuration will give parameters their default value.

 ```CSharp
 // Create an action with a "Hold" interaction on it.